shanestaret/RailwayManagementSystem/README.md

 #### After designing the frontend, I came up with the most efficient way to organize the backend.
 The total number of "things" I had was seven--two users and five objects.
 Obviously, that means within the database there would be at least seven tables and multiple relationships between these users and objects.
 At this moment, I asked myself, "*What is the main object that this program is built around?*" ...Well considering its a railway management system, obviously the answer is the train...right?
 Well at first that is what I thought, but I quickly realized that it is actually the ticket.
 Without the ticket, our entire system collapses.
 A railway cannot operate without the customers who purchase the ticket and a ticket cannot exist if there is not a train, train station, track, etc. Therefore, the entire program revolves around the ticket and every other object must be properly implemented to ensure that a ticket can be appropriately created and sold for purchase by a customer.

 #### When I was finished designing and deciding how I wanted to implement both the frontend and the backend, it was time to code...not much explaining needs to be done there as you can literally view the code and its comments above.
+Obviously, it will change (and get more fantastic) as I work on the project.
 ________________________________________________________________________________________________________________________________

 ## How it was Made

-#### My Railway Management System was created using JavaFX and its UI along with SQL Server Management Studio.
+#### My Railway Management System is created using JavaFX and its UI along with SQL Server Management Studio.
+Java is used for frontend implementation, whereas SQL is used for the backend.
 At the moment, the code is admittedly not efficient.
 There are definitely some methods that I can create that will not only shorten the length of the code, but will also make the code easier to understand, build upon, and run.
 ________________________________________________________________________________________________________________________________

 ## Thoughts & Future Plans